rust-lang/book/second-edition/nostarch/chapter13.md

 Remember that the first value in the return value of `env::args` is the name of the program.
 We want to ignore that and get to the next value, so first we call `next` and do nothing with the return value.
-Second, we call `next` on the value we want to put in the `query` field of `Config`.
+Second, we call `next` to get the value we want to put in the `query` field of `Config`.
 If `next` returns a `Some`, we use a `match` to extract the value.
 If it returns `None`, it means not enough arguments were given and we return early with an `Err` value.
 We do